oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_logging_log_saved_search_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple LogSavedSearch resources in Oracle Cloud Infrastructure
-- Lists Logging Saved Searches for this compartment.
+- Lists LogSavedSearches for this compartment.
 - If *log_saved_search_id* is specified, the details of a single LogSavedSearch will be returned.